biolab/orange3-text/doc/widgets/concordance.rst

 Example
 -------

 *Concordance* can be used for displaying word contexts in a corpus.
-First, we load *bookexcerpts.tab* in :doc:`Corpus <corpus>`.
+First, we load *book-excerpts.tab* in :doc:`Corpus <corpus>`.
 Then we connect **Corpus** to **Concordances** and search for concordances of a word "doctor".
 The widget displays all documents containing the word "doctor" together with their surrounding (contextual) words.
 Note that the widget finds only exact matches of a word.

 Now we can select those documents that contain interesting contexts and output them to :doc:`Corpus Viewer <corpusviewer>` to inspect them further.